kisom/kyleisom.net-archive/source/about/index.markdown

 * [My Setup](/uses/)

 I am a software engineer in the United States, and I deal mostly with C and python.
-This is a quick tour of my GitHub repositories.
-I am very interested in information security, data mining, and natural language processing (although just getting started with the latter two).
-Unless explicitly stated otherwise, all of my code is released under a dual ISC / public domain license, and it's up to the user which to follow.
+I am fascinated by information security, data mining, and natural language processing (although just getting started with the latter two).
+Lately, I've been rocking a lot more Clojure and getting back to functional programming.

 ## Some of my writing